 Quite simply, held your head up because the lights might appear anywhere anytime.
 There are three ways that you could consider and I tried all three of them.

 A private tour or a small group tour is usually a bit more expensive yet it has more flexibility to explore different locations to ensure a better viewing.
 We joined Sean Norman’s tour and he did give us a good tour.
 He picked us up in his spacious van and offered us warm drinks and homemade cookies (much needed) for our tour.
-Once we find a spot with a clear sky, we stepped out of the van and he gave us an in-depth commentary of the lights, an explanation of some constellations, and shared with us his knowledge that made the trip so much more interesting.
+Once we find a spot with a clear sky, we stepped out of the van and he gave us an in-depth commentary on the lights, an explanation of some constellations, and shared with us his knowledge that made the trip so much more interesting.

 He brought a professional camera and helped us take pictures with the lights, and he also taught me how to change my iPhone settings to capture the photos!

 The village is about a 20-minute drive away from the city.
-They offer to pick up service right in front of the Nova Hotel, yet it is also possible to drive there in your own car (that’s what we did).
-Once we arrived at the village, we were assigned to a tent where we could warm-up, and then we had a few hours to walk around different viewpoints and observe the lights.
-The village has washrooms, hot drinks in the tent, folding chairs for us to sit outdoor, and souvenir shops, and a cafe.
+They offer to pick-up service right in front of the Nova Hotel, yet it is also possible to drive there in your own car (that’s what we did).
+Once we arrived at the village, we were assigned to a tent where we could warm up, and then we had a few hours to walk around different viewpoints and observe the lights.
+The village has washrooms, hot drinks in the tent, folding chairs for us to sit outdoor, souvenir shops, and a cafe.
 The guides were friendly and are able to assist us with any questions about viewing.
-The village is a fixed location and so the chance of lights viewing really depends on the weather condition – some people in our group visited the village for the third time and finally had an amazing view of the dancing lights.
+The village is a fixed location and so the chance of light viewing really depends on the weather condition – some people in our group visited the village for the third time and finally had an amazing view of the dancing lights.

 There are three car rental service providers in Yellowknife: National, Budget, and Hertz.
 It was rather easy to drive around and look for the lights in Yellowknife.
 However, pay attention to where you park and I would recommend you take a private tour or visit the Aurora Village first to have an idea about light viewing before considering self-driving.